learnwithvikasjha/grafana-course-on-udemy/01-introduction-to-grafana/overview.md

 # What is Grafana? 🤔
 Grafana is a powerful open-source platform for monitoring and observability.
 It has two editions, open source and enterprise.
+- Grafana is not a data store or metrics collector.
+- You will typically use some datastore like Prometheus, InfluxDB, or other datastore.
+- You will use some agents to collect the data from the datastore.
+You can use agents like Promtail, and Grafana or another agent for this purpose.

 ## Quick Comparison